SHOP OUR FAVORITE FINDSShop Now

 buh bye cobalt blue velvet sofa and dining set. i’ll miss you, but onto the next.

 As someone with packrat tendencies, this has been SO hard for me.
-I started this move with the headspace that we would sell half our stuff to bring down the cost of the move, hoping to buy secondhand when we settled.
+I started this move in the headspace that we would sell half our stuff to bring down costs, hoping to buy secondhand when we settled.
 I greatly underestimated how much I loved our things, or how many memories were attached to everything.
 My friend Sara would also have me add that I greatly underestimated the volume of stuff we have, hard stop (haha, I know she’s reading this).
 But I’m a grown-up, and I can do hard things.

 After much thinking, I decided to get rid of some large pieces: Our sectional that we’ve had for seven years and has seen A LOT of life; our dining table and chairs; the big green pantry cabinet in my kitchen; our breakfast nook chairs; and a handful of other smaller things.